 Current industry employment statistics are available on the Labor area summaries page.

-San Juan County averaged 5,740 nonfarm jobs in 2018, the same as the previous year.
+San Juan County averaged 5,760 nonfarm jobs in 2018, just 20 jobs higher than the previous year.
 The San Juan job market has taken longer than the state or the nation to send out initial green shoots.
 At this point, the recovery is still fragile and highly dependent on the demand for travel to the San Juan Islands over summer holidays.

 For historical industry employment data, contact an economist.

 (Source: Employment Security Department)